EladOzCohen/eladozcohen.com/content/project/Banking/index.md

 ```

 The result of the previous analysis indicates:

-a) Conversion rate is not significantly effected by either age, employee variartion rate, CPI index score, and    consumer confidence index on
+a) Conversion rate is not significantly effected by either age, employee variation rate, CPI index score, and    consumer confidence.

 b) The campaign's should on:
     (1) Focus on the students and illiterate population as these have the highest conversion rate.